 When it comes to editing, the main point to remember is to keep your writing as concise as possible.
 Avoid repeating words and concepts.

 Also, don’t forget the basics, such as using your spelling and grammar check tools.
-The thesaurus is another invaluable when it comes to avoiding repetition; synonyms can do wonders for writing.
+The thesaurus is another invaluable tool when it comes to avoiding repetition; synonyms can do wonders for writing.

 Get Help When You Edit a Book